LiveG-Development/Sphere/README.md

             rtl                 Use the right-to-left (RTL) text mirroring direction.
 ```

 Force the UI text mirroring direction to be the direction (either `ltr` for left-to-right mirroring or `rtl` for right-to-left mirroring) specified.
+This does not affect the direction of static pages as that is specified by the `--lang` argument.